halans/ev-quiz/README.md

-# EV Life Matchmaker
+# EV Life EV Matchmaker

-**EV Life Matchmaker** is an interactive web application designed to help prospective electric vehicle buyers in Australia find their perfect car match.
+**EV Life EV Matchmaker** is an interactive web application designed to help prospective electric vehicle buyers in Australia find their perfect EV match.
 By answering a few simple questions about driving habits, budget, and lifestyle, users receive a tailored recommendation with specific model suggestions available in the Australian market.

 ## Features